 Internet: www.fleetworks.com.au (http://www NULL.fleetworks NULL.com NULL.au/)

 Vehicles like this one are not cheap.
 The cost of converting this vehicle was in the vicinity of A$22,000.
-We got good use out of the vehicle until about March 2002 when we decided to sell it because Patricia was rarely going out because of her deteriorating condition. |
+We got good use out of the vehicle until about March 2002 when I decided to sell it because Patricia was rarely going out as a result of her deteriorating condition.